fedordead/fedordead.com/README.md

-# fed-or-dead
+# FED || Dead

+The website for FED || Dead.
 A bunch of passionate frontend devs writing &amp; speaking about their adventures in frontend land.